RobustRoundRobin/quorum/README-RRR.md

 The general approach is defined by this [paper](https://arxiv.org/pdf/1804.07391.pdf)

-It is the intention of this fork to provide a production grade implementation.
+It is the intention of this work to provide a production grade implementation that is accepted by upstream quorum as a PR.
-The ultimate goal is to have this accepted upstream.

 We maintain a detailed description of the implementation approach [here](https://github.com/RobustRoundRobin/devclutter/blob/main/RRR-spec.md)